 Her eyes yearn to spot the reclining Buddha that is 1000 feet long.
 And when she reaches in the vicinity of the area where it should be, she wonders if she may be walking on top of it.
 She looks at the paintings and tries to re-create them with her words for her readers.
 As an average reader with interest in ancient art, all the countries author visits were mere names that she brought alive.
 The travel blogger in me jumps to plan a trip which I know is easier said than done.

-I learnt a lot from this book about the antiquities of Indian origin or Indian influence in central Asia.
+I learned a lot from this book Buddha in Central Asia about the antiquities of Indian origin or Indian influence in central Asia.
 Besides all the Buddhist monasteries that Sunita Dwivedi takes the reader to, she also discovers remnants of Hindu culture there.
 She finds roots of Shiva and Shakti worshippers and including Sri Devi who was the ruling deity of cities.
 She talks of the portrayal of Shiva & Parvati and Durga on lion’s back as she saw at museums at Penjikent, Tashkent & Dushanbe.
 Sunita finds Nisa as the city of Shiva worshippers where she finds even a Madustan or a winery.

 She talks about the Sanskrit & Brahmi texts that were found in these regions and how Sanskrit was a recommended language for everyone.
 She looked at the motifs of snakes.
 Snakes are meant as protective spirits.
 At Merv, she finds signs of Vedic rituals like Haoma or Havan as we know it.
 There are parallel signs of fire worshippers that she attributes to Zoroastrians but also claims that Buddhist too worshiped fire and quotes quite a few depictions of Buddha with fire.